-In a six-year long study funded by the Department of Conservation, researchers Elissa Cameron and Wayne Linklater found that it was the change in condition of the mare around the time of conception, as opposed to her actual condition, that better predicted the sex of the foal.
+In a six-year-long study funded by the Department of Conservation, researchers Elissa Cameron and Wayne Linklater found that it was the change in the condition of the mare around the time of conception, as opposed to her actual condition, that better predicted the sex of the foal.

 The researchers, students in the Ecology Group of the Institute of Natural Resources at Massey University at the time, were studying wild horses in the Kaimanawa Ranges and surrounding areas in the central North Island, between August 1994 and 1999.
 Dr Cameron set out to test the expectation that more males should be born to better-conditioned mares.
 The study was the topic for her PhD thesis.

 The primary reason for the research on the herd was to trial remotely delivered contraceptives to control herd growth, Dr Linklater said.